The Republican Lawmakers Calling Out Trump on His Scarborough Murder Insanity

 “I do think the president should stop tweeting about Joe Scarborough,” she said.
 “We’re in the middle of a pandemic.
 He’s the commander in chief of this nation.
 And it’s causing great pain to the family of the young woman who died.”

-Notably, Cheney had been asked to comment about face masks and she took it upon herself to add her own opinion about Trump’s continued obsession with accusing a cable-news host of murder.
+Notably, Cheney had been asked to comment about face masks, and she took it upon herself to add her opinion about Trump’s continued obsession with accusing a cable-news host of murder.

 By contrast, House Minority Leader Kevin McCarthy (R-CA), when directly asked to give his thoughts on the president’s weeks-long campaign to smear Scarborough while Klausutis’ family pleads with him to stop, claimed ignorance.